owenzlz/PAL4Inpaint/README.md

 ## Iterative Fill

-- Compute artifacts segmentation and fill on the artifacts region iteratively.
+- Localize artifacts segmentation region and fill on it iteratively.
 ```bash
 ...
 ```